-Israel's Agency for International Development Cooperation (MASHAV) has been a vital element in the development and continuation of this unique program since its establishment.
+Israel's Agency for International Development Cooperation (MASHAV) has been a vital element in the establishment and continuation of this unique program.

-A limited number of scholarships are awarded annually by MASHAV and other donors for selected candidates from lower-income regions, countries in transition and small-island-countries.
+A limited number of scholarships are awarded annually for selected candidates from lower-income regions and countries in transition.

-Israel is known to be a welcoming society and along with providing you with public health knowledge and skills, we will be happy to show you many of the treasures of Israel and its capital city, Jerusalem.
+Israel is known to be a welcoming society, and alongside your academic activities, we will be happy to show you many of the treasures of Israel and its capital city, Jerusalem.

 Join us and become part of our world-wide family devoted to the advancement of public health practices, research, and teaching